hyperledger/aries-rfcs/features/0697-forgetme/README.md

 There are limits to what must be deleted - discussion of such is outside the scope of this protocol.

 ## Scope
 There a wide variety of compliant 'forget me' flows.
 This one is intended to be simple.
 A request to forget is a request to forget all data completely, rather than a nuanced approach.
 It is the expectation that after executing this protocol, all data will be deleted (see details below) and the relationship fully terminated.
+Any  Peer DIDs are deleted.
+The interaction history with any Ledger based DIDs is also deleted.

 More nuanced needs should produce a new version of this protocol or a new protocol.
+See Unresolved Questions and Future Work below for more discussion.

 ## Tutorial